 Following on from their thought-provoking and sophisticated staging of Kaite O’Reilly’s Peeling (2019), Taking Flight have shown once again that inclusive theatre on a limited budget can be bold, innovative and intelligent.
 After many, seemingly endless months of lockdown, government-issued guidelines and generalised low-level anxiety, it was a real tonic for this reviewer to discover a show that in its accessibility, multi-lingual interplay and digitised goofiness seemed to open up a world of possibilities.

-For more information on Taking Flight’s productions, visit their website here.
+For more information on Taking Flight’s productions and Elise Davison’s work, visit their website here.